ggbaker/iOS-BibTeX-Shortcuts/README.md

 Some of the steps in these Shortcuts (like the regular expressions for finding entries) might prove useful for your own workflow, so please feel free to use and/or modify any part to suit your own needs.

-The only way to easily share iOS Shortcuts (as far as I can tell) is by iCloud link.
-Please feel free to use and modify these "scripts" according to your own workflow.

 Please forgive the somewhat messy nature of these.
 The "drag-and-drop" nature of the Shortcuts scripting "language" isn't really amenable to clean coding, and I don't know what the best style practices are for this system.

+The only way to easily share iOS Shortcuts (as far as I can tell) is by iCloud link.

 ## Import a BibTeX entry based on DOI